gzmkobe/Neural-Translation-Machine/README.md

-## This is a natural language processing course-based project.
-The project is to designed an RNN-based encoder and decoder with self-attention mechanism to translate Chinese/Vietnamese to English
+### This is a natural language processing course-based project.
+The project is to designed an encoder-decoder with multiple attention mechanism to translate Chinese/Vietnamese to English

 <pre>